Bloomberg Terminal: Application programming interface

 The Bloomberg Open API (BLPAPI) application programming interface (API) allows third-party applications, such as Microsoft Excel, to access Bloomberg data via the Terminal and Bloomberg's market data products.
 A user might wish to use Bloomberg data from the Terminal to create their own calculations; by accessing streaming, historical, and reference market data from another program, they can build these formulae.
-The Bloomberg Terminal installation ships with Excel add-ins which facilitate building spreadsheets which consume market data.
+The Bloomberg Terminal installation ships with Excel add-ins, which facilitate building spreadsheets which consume market data.
 In addition, Bloomberg offers free BLPAPI SDKs allowing Bloomberg subscribers to build their own software which accesses market data in Wolfram Language, C, C++, Java, .NET, Perl, and Python, on Windows, Linux, macOS, and Solaris.

 Financial Instrument Global Identifier

 In September 2021, Bloomberg earned regulatory approval for its Financial Instrument Global Identifier (FIGI), a 12-character alphanumerical, open standard, unique identifier for financial instruments that may be attached to common equities, options, derivatives, futures, corporate bonds, sovereign bonds, municipal bonds, currencies, and mortgage products.
 This was previously known as the Bloomberg Global Identifier and was introduced in 2009.
 Once issued, a FIGI number is never reused.

-There are unique FIGIs that identify securities as well as the individual exchanges on which they trade.
+There are unique FIGIs that identify securities and the individual exchanges on which they trade.
 There are also composite FIGIs that may be used to represent unique securities across related exchanges, although unique FIGIs would be used to identify common stock on an individual exchange.
 The FIGI structure is defined and copyrighted by the Object Management Group.
 Unique FIGIs are published by Bloomberg L.P.
 It's a competitor to the CUSIP.